-- Ensuring all subject leads to have a firm and common understanding of our school's curriculum and it's implications - Continue to develop a coherent, progressive and engaging curriculum, ensuring each subject is taught consistently across the school from Foundation Stage to Year 6.
-Ensuring all subject leads to have a firm and common understanding of our school's curriculum and its implications ~ ART & DT focused areas - Ensuring assessment, marking and feedback impacts on the progress the children are making in reading, writing and maths.
-Developing the Plan, Teach, Assess approach - Ensure further rapid progress for children in the Year 5 & 6 cohort in the core subjects - Further develop the use of outdoor learning opportunities in EYFS - Ensuring that highly effective CPD drives school improvement including the development of Teacher Research Groups (TRG) for Reading and Phonics and 'Master classes' to support staff professional development - Upgrade and replace existing fire doors
+- Continue to develop a coherent, progressive and engaging curriculum, ensuring each subject is taught consistently across the school from Foundation Stage to Year 6.
+Ensuring all subject leads to have a firm and common understanding of our school's curriculum and its implications ~ ART & DT focused areas - Ensure further rapid progress for children in the Year 5 & 6 cohort in the core subjects - Further develop the use of outdoor learning opportunities in EYFS - Ensuring that highly effective CPD drives school improvement - Improve outcomes in writing - Improve the provision for children with SEND including refining the work of the two nurture bases - Upgrade and replace the ageing electrics of the school via a CIF bid.